george-h-h/CV/README.md

 #### Leadership

 Again at Makers, I rose to positions of leadership when working on the team projects.
 I adopted the approach of leading without dominating vocally, preferring to source opinions from around the room, and keep things organised ahead of time so my inputs were less necessary.
 I put a huge emphasis on emotional wellbeing.
-With the bootcamp being so intense and condensed in to a short period of time, people took the projects extremely seriously and consequently the environment could sometimes get quite stressful.
-I successfully deescalated tensions on multiple occasions, and my proactive approach avoided disagreements escalating into conflicts.
+With the bootcamp being so intense and condensed into a short period of time, people took the projects extremely seriously and consequently the environment could sometimes get quite stressful.
+I successfully de-escalated tensions on multiple occasions, and my proactive approach avoided disagreements escalating into conflicts.

 #### Receptive to Feedback